Here’s our ultimate list of backpacking hygiene tips.

-The most vital part is removing the harmful microorganisms from water.
+The most vital part is removing harmful microorganisms from water.

 Another effective way of drinking water is using straw filters.
 They can remove suspended particles as well as microorganisms from water.

-To prevent the spread of infections, avoid sharing food and leftovers with other backpackers.
+Avoid sharing food and leftovers with other backpackers to prevent the spread of infections.
 Since there’s a general lack of hand hygiene among many people, sharing trail mix from a common bag isn’t the best idea either.

 Your skin is one organ that is affected a lot by backpacking.
 Think about heavy sweating, damage from UV radiation, embedded dirt, and chafing and rubbing from the backpack straps.

-- To prevent sweat from trickling into your face, use a headband or a bandanna.
+- Use a headband or bandanna to prevent sweat from trickling into your face.
 Choose clothes that are made from absorbent and fast-drying materials.

 - Wipe down the sweaty skin in the chafe-prone areas of your body as much as possible.